-Statutory District Court Jurisdiction (Direct File): Pursuant to Utah Code § 78A-6-703.2, the District Court has exclusive original jurisdiction over all persons 16 years of age or older charged with an offense which would be murder or aggravated murder if committed by an adult if the youth is the principal actor.
+Statutory District Court Jurisdiction (Direct File): Pursuant to Utah Code § 78A-5-102.5(2), the District Court has original jurisdiction over an offense of aggravated murder, or murder, that is committed by an individual who is 16 or 17 years old at the time of the offense.

-Transfer to District Court (Discretionary Waiver): In the case of a youth 16 to 17 years of age the prosecuting attorney may request the Juvenile Court waive its jurisdiction pursuant to Utah Code § 78A-6-703.3 and transfer the youth to the District Court for any of the following offenses:
+Transfer to District Court (Discretionary Waiver): Pursuant to Utah Code § 78A-5-102.5(3), the district court has subject matter jurisdiction over any offense for which the juvenile court has transferred original jurisdiction over the offense to the district court.
+In the case of a youth 16 to 17 years of age the prosecuting attorney may request the Juvenile Court w and transfer the case to the District Court for any of the following offenses if the minor was a principal actor:

-- · Aggravated assault resulting in serious bodily injury to another;
+- Aggravated assault resulting in serious bodily injury to another;

-- · Attempted aggravated murder;
+- Attempted aggravated murder;

 - Attempted murder;

-- · Aggravated kidnapping;
+- Aggravated kidnapping;

 - Aggravated sexual assault;

 - Aggravated arson;

 - Aggravated burglary;

 - Aggravated robbery;

 - Felony discharge of a firearm; or

-- · Any other felony offense involving the use of a dangerous weapon if the youth has previously been adjudicated or convicted of a similar offense.
+- Any other felony offense involving the use of a dangerous weapon if the youth has previously been adjudicated or convicted of a similar offense.

-In the case of a youth 14 or 15 years of age the prosecuting attorney may request the Juvenile Court waive its jurisdiction pursuant to Utah Code § 78A-6-703.3 for any felony offense involving:
+In the case of a youth 14 or 15 years of age the prosecuting attorney may request the Juvenile Court transfer the case to the district court for any of the following felony offenses if the minor was a principal actor:

-- Aggravated murder;

-- Attempted aggravated murder;
+- Aggravated murder; - Attempted aggravated murder;

-- · Murder; or

-- Attempted murder.
+- Murder; or - Attempted murder.

 A preliminary hearing must be held in Juvenile Court to determine probable cause.
 The State has the burden of proving probable cause, as well as establishing by a preponderance of the evidence that it would be contrary to the best interests of the youth and the public for the Juvenile Court to retain jurisdiction.
-In making its decision, the Juvenile Court considers the following factors, enumerated fully in Utah Code § 78A-6-703.5(3), with the Juvenile Court determining the weight to be given to each factor:
+In making its decision, the Juvenile Court considers the following factors, enumerated fully in Utah Code § 80-6-504(3), with the Juvenile Court determining the weight to be given to each factor:

 - · The seriousness of the offense;

-- Whether the protection of the community requires the youth be detained beyond age of jurisdiction of the court;
+- Whether the protection of the community requires the youth be detained beyond the amount of time allowed or beyond the age of jurisdiction of the court;

-- If the offense was committed in an aggressive, violent, premeditated manner, or willful manner;
+- · If the offense was committed in an aggressive, violent, premeditated manner, or willful manner;

-- The juvenile's mental health history;
+- · The juvenile's mental health history;

-- The juvenile's physical history;
+- · The juvenile's physical history;

 - · The juvenile's educational history;

-- · The juvenile's trauma history;
+- The juvenile's trauma history;

 - The juvenile's social history;

 - · The juvenile's previous criminal or delinquency history; and

-- · The likelihood of rehabilitation.
+- The likelihood of rehabilitation by the use of services and facilities available to the juvenile court.

-Written reports or other materials relating to the youth's mental, physical, educational, trauma, and social history may also be considered by the Juvenile Court pursuant to Utah Code § 78A-6-703.5(5).
-If a youth is transferred to the District Court, the jurisdiction of the Juvenile Court and the Division of Juvenile Justice Services is terminated regarding that offense, any other offense arising from the same criminal episode.
-Juvenile Court and the Division of Juvenile Justice Services regain jurisdiction if there is an acquittal, a finding of not guilty, or dismissal of all charges in the District Court.
+Written reports or other materials relating to the youth's mental, physical, educational, trauma, and social history may also be considered by the Juvenile Court pursuant to Utah Code § 80-6-504(5).
+If a youth is transferred to the District Court, the jurisdiction of the Juvenile Court and the Division of Juvenile Justice and Youth Services is terminated regarding that offense, any other offense arising from the same criminal episode.
+Juvenile Court and the Division of Juvenile Justice and Youth Services regain jurisdiction if there is an acquittal, a finding of not guilty, or dismissal of all charges in the District Court.